elixir-editors/emacs-elixir/README.md

 Keymaps can be added to the `elixir-mode-map` variable.

-## Notes
+### Pairing

+[Smartparens](https://github.com/Fuco1/smartparens) has direct support for Elixir.

-If you want to use `ruby-end-mode` for a more comfortable editing experience, you can add the following to your `elixir-mode-hook`:
+Alternatively, if you want to use `ruby-end-mode`, you can add the following to your `elixir-mode-hook`:

 ```lisp
 (add-to-list 'elixir-mode-hook